Call Now! 386-788-0836

 Hire a humane trapper to relocate a possum.

 If you want to hire an expert that already knows how to humanely trap and relocate a possum call ACM in Volusia County at (386) 235-2000.
 If you are in Brevard, Seminole, Orange or Alachua Counties call us at the following telephone numbers:

 Possums are usually solitary and nomadic, staying in one area as long as food and water are easily available.
 If you remove the food or water sources possum will often leave your property themselves.

-An Opossum (more commonly called Possum) is very similar to a raccoon.
+A possum is very similar to a raccoon.
 They leave damage to exterior entry points, and their droppings are of a similar size.
 Possums can be a big problem around the house, especially for the family pets.
 Dog and cat food left outdoors can make for a battle zone between your pet and the opossum.
 Central Florida possums carry a variety of ectoparasites such as fleas, ticks, mites, and lice that may also bite humans.
 Fleas are very common on opossums.
 Flea eggs and larva are shed in areas frequented by opossums.
 Other diseases opossums may carry include tularemia, salmonella, toxoplasmosis, and coccidiosis.
 Infected animals may transmit Leptospirosis to humans and other animals through their urine and feces.
 Rabies is rare in opossums.
 Pets, horses, and other wildlife are also at risk for disease infection associated with opossums.

 Possum Removal Services

 ACM offers comprehensive possum trapping and removal services to remove nuisance possums from the attic or interior of home and businesses.
 In addition, we offer humane possum trapping services for customers experiencing problems with possums on their property.